38. January First by Michael Schofield

 Another great aspect of this book is the light that it sheds on mental illness especially schizophrenia.
 This is not something just in a person’s head; it is a dangerous and painful thing.
 Hearing all of the difficulty that the Schofields had getting January the right help is awful, but it makes other aware that something needs to change.
 Also schizophrenia is often stereotyped and misunderstood.
 I learned so much by reading January First with an open mind.
 Our care for mentally ill children and adults needs to change as does our society’s perception of them.

 Cautions: There is some strong language in the book as well as some cringe-worthy violence.
 Several times, suicide attempts are described.
 However, all of this illustrates the honest life of raising a child with schizophrenia.
 Nothing is sugar-coated or made simple.
-This is the cold, hard truth.
-Teenagers and adults would be the most suitable audience for this book.

 Reading January First riveted me.
 Some parts reminded me of my own parents and their struggle to care for me.
 The Schofields made mistakes in their raising of January as all parents do.
 However, this is an incredible novel of their desperate search to understand and care for their beloved daughter.
 Even if you dislike their responses, there is something to be gained from understanding how the family is impacted by mental illness.
 I suggest reading this with an open mind to learn about schizophrenia and other mental illness.